 You hoped the lessons and classes would be fun, but instead, your child feels scared at extracurricular activities.
 Here’s how to help him cope.

 You don’t get it.
 Your son is a champ with daycare drop offs and has no problem saying goodbye to you every morning.
-But in every extracurricular activity you’ve enrolled him in—soccer, swim glass, gymnastics—he clings to you for dear life.
+But in every extracurricular activity you’ve enrolled him in—soccer, swim class, gymnastics—he clings to you for dear life.

 You want him to enjoy these activities, grow independent, and build his confidence.
 Instead, he’s getting discouraged, hysterical and unwilling to part from you with every activity you sign him up for.